How much will therapy cost?

 What can be expected during the first session?

 The first session is centered around your individual needs and will determine your specific goals for therapy.
-Problem solving toward the issue you bring to therapy may begin as early as your first session.
+Problem solving toward the issue you bring to therapy will begin as early as your first session.
 A small amount of time to complete paperwork will need to be billed.
 Any questions regarding payment options can be discussed at this time.

 How long will it take to get an appointment?

 You will hear back within 24-hours of your call or email and will generally be scheduled within the week when we are accepting new patients.
+It is more common now to experience a delay in services as we have a wait list for most services.
+Please be clear about the type of services you are requesting when you call.

 How long will each session last?